Personal Data Protection Policy

 - End-to-end employee personal data protection.
 It must ensure that employees’ personal data is processed based on the employer’s legitimate business purposes and necessity.

-When the Company learns of a suspected or actual personal data breach, the Data Protection Officer must perform an internal investigation and take appropriate remedial measures in a timely manner, according to the Data Breach Policy.
+When the Company learns of a suspected or actual personal data breach, the Communications Director must perform an internal investigation and take appropriate remedial measures in a timely manner, according to the Data Breach Policy.
 Where there is any risk to the rights and freedoms of data subjects, the Company must notify the relevant data protection authorities without undue delay and, when possible, within 72 hours.

-The Board of Directors is responsible for auditing how well business departments implement this Policy.
+The Board of Directors is responsible for auditing how well the Company implements this Policy.

 Any employee who violates this Policy will be subject to disciplinary action and the employee may also be subject to civil or criminal liabilities if his or her conduct violates laws or regulations.